loongxing/loongxing/README.md

 - 👋 Hi, I’m @loongxing
-- 👀 I’m interested in C++，python
+- 👀 I’m interested in C++，python, java, Vue
-- 🌱 I’m currently learning Vue
+- 🌱 I’m currently learning java

 <!---
 loongxing/loongxing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.